SciStarter/Circuit/frontend/README.md

 other two parts are a PostgreSQL database, and an API server which is contained in the ../api folder.

-It may not be needed to run a full local instance, if all you’re doing is layout, style, and client-side scripting.
-For such development, simply running the Nuxt server using ```yarn dev``` may be sufficient.
-A full local instance becomes useful when interactions with the API server are relevant to your work.

 To run a full local instance, we need to:

 1. set up and run PostgreSQL